-If you elect to expense section 179 property, you must reduce the CAUTION amount on which you figure your depreciation or amortization deduction (including any special depreciation allowance) by the section 179 expense deduction.
+If you elect to expense section 179 property, you must reduce the amount on which you figure your depreciation or amortization deduction (including any special depreciation allowance) by the section 179 expense deduction.

-Generally, the maximum section 179 deduction is \$125,000.
+Generally, the maximum section 179 expense deduction is \$500,000 for section 179 property placed in service in 2011 during the tax year beginning in 2011.